Alfresco/docs-alfresco/digital-workspace/latest/develop/manage.md

 });
 ```

-### Troubleshooting and support
+## Troubleshooting and support

 Ask questions in the Application Development Framework section of the [Alfresco Forum](https://hub.alfresco.com/t5/application-development/ct-p/developing){:target="_blank"} or in the Alfresco [Gitter Discussions](https://gitter.im/Alfresco/alfresco-ng2-components){:target="_blank"}.

-If you are an Alfresco customer or partner you can also request support in the [Alfresco Support Portal](https://myalfresco.force.com/support/SiteLogin){:target="_blank"}.
+If you're an Alfresco customer or partner, you can also request support in [Hyland Community](https://community.hyland.com/tskb){:target="_blank"}.